 The name system in Feudal Japan is extremely complex.
-Take the person we usually known as Tokugawa Ieyasu as example: He was born Matsudaira Takechiyo, "Takechiyo" being Embarrassing First Name mentioned above.
+Take the person we usually known as Tokugawa Ieyasu as an example: He was born Matsudaira Takechiyo, "Takechiyo" being the Embarrassing First Name mentioned above.
 When he came of age at 15, he became Matsudaira Jirōsaburō Motonobu— "Jirōsaburō" is a name others call him, and "Motonobu" a name he calls himself.
-After his first marriage, he changed his named Matsudaira Kurandonosuke Motoyasu— the order is the same as above, but "Kurandonosuke" is less of a name but a title.
-In 1657, after switching allegiance towards Oda Nobunaga and claiming himself a Minamoto descendence, he again changed his name as Tokugawa Jirōsaburō Ieyasu, as the "moto" in his previous name came from Imamoto Yoshimoto.
-While the "family name" and the self-referring name remained constant afterwards, in the subsequent years he'd more likely be referrer by his title of the time, which would be too long to list here.
+After his first marriage, he changed his name to Matsudaira Kurandonosuke Motoyasu— the order is the same as above, but "Kurandonosuke" is less of a name but a title.
+In 1657, after switching allegiance towards Oda Nobunaga and claiming himself a Minamoto descendence, he again changed his name to Tokugawa Jirōsaburō Ieyasu, as the "moto" in his previous name came from Imamoto Yoshimoto.
+While the "family name" and the self-referring name remained constant afterwards, in the subsequent years he'd more likely be referred to by his title of the time, which would be too long to list here.
 It should be noted that since he claimed to be a Minamoto (and Tokugawa is merely a cadet branch of Minamoto), and Minamoto is of the Kabane of ason, in some situations he'd call himself Tokugawa [Jirōsaburō or whatever he had at the time] Minamoto no Ason Ieyasu.

-Similarly, Chinese men used to (and perhaps still do) give themselves self-apportioned "style names".
+Chinese men used to (and perhaps still do) give themselves self-apportioned "style names".